atulawasthi01/terraform-cloud-scripts/azure/AzureReadme.md

 - Returns the total number of nodes in the cluster.
 - To run the script - <br>
  ./getCCOId.sh prefix
-- Here prefix the variable defined in input.auto.tfvars file.
+- Here prefix is the variable defined in input.auto.tfvars file.